acbsp/bonafide.guru/en/contents.rst

 cannot become "Prabhupada" on his own whimsy. **Bona fide** guru should be from Goloka or receive special authorization from preceding acharya.
 When Krishna or Lord Caitanya appeared in this world they were God from very moment of their appearance.
 God is always God.
+Similarly when |SP|
-Similarly when Srila Prabhupada appeared into this world He also was a guru since the moment of his appearance and when the time came He manifested as a **bona fide** guru.
+appeared into this world He also was a guru since the moment of his appearance and when the time came He manifested as a **bona fide** guru.
 Guru is self manifested.
 Guru is *always* guru.
 Spiritual master is *always* liberated.
 But how can conditioned soul give